Home » Indian Polity » Parliamentary Privileges

 Conclusion

-Privileges are given to members of Parliament to ensure its smooth functioning, but they must align with fundamental rights since these members represent and work for our welfare.
+Privileges are given to members of Parliament to ensure their smooth functioning, but they must align with fundamental rights since these members represent and work for our welfare.
 If privileges conflict with fundamental rights, it undermines democracy and citizens’ rights.
 Parliament has a duty to uphold all constitutional rights.
 Members should use their privileges wisely and avoid misuse, remembering that power should not lead to corruption.
 While Parliament can’t adopt all privileges from the House of Commons, it should choose those that fit Indian democracy.

 Sharing is caring!